leongjwm/yolov3/README.md

 * Q: Some packages failed to install in my virtual environment.
 Is there a way to install these packages?
   * A: You can consider upgrading your pip to the latest version by running `python -m pip install --upgrade pip` on your terminal.
 If this doesn't work, you can run `python -m pip install pip==21.3.1`.

+* Q: Why isn't the object being detected in my image, despite it clearly being there?
+  * A: Check if the image has already been processed.
+Processing the image more than once might cause inaccuracies.